worldofmarcus/project-portfolio-2/README.md

 ![HTML Result Form Confirmation With Errors](readme/assets/images/favico_bug.png)

 **2022-08-08**
-* Bug: During the HTML-validation 13 warnings and 12 errors were reported from the validator.
+* Bug: During the Markup validation 13 warnings and 12 errors were reported from the validator.
 3 warnings were connected to no h1 in document and use of sections.
 This was fixed by changing the sections to divs.
 The rest of the warnings and errors were connected to a mistake with duplicate id:s in the modal code.
 That was very easy to fix and when the page was re-run in the validator no errors were returned.

 ![HTML Result Form Confirmation With Errors](readme/assets/images/html_result_with_errors.png)

 **2022-08-09**
 * Bug: In the first version of the game the cards weren't generated before the welcome modal was shown.
 The outcome of that was that the user could by mistake press outside the modal and then the cards didn't generate.
-This was solved byt generating the cards before the modal pops.
+This was solved by generating the cards before the modal pops.

 **2022-08-10**
 * Bug: During lighthouse testing the *Accessibility*, *Best Practices* and *SEO* grade was 92 due to lack of alt text on the images in the game and faulty image aspect ratio.
 I fixed the alt text problem by adding the attribute alt with its correct name when looping the image array.
 The image aspect ratio was corrected by using Photoshop to secure correct image aspect ratio when shrinking the images (mainly in the media query code).